 Earlier this summer, the often-scrutinized at-home genetic testing company 23andMe sold genetic data from five million customers to the pharmaceutical company GlaxoSmithKline (GSK).
 This surprised a lot of their customers who had forgotten that they consented to this when they signed up for the service.
-In fact, before they even purchased their testing kits, 23andMe’s customers were asked if they wanted to participate in scientific research.
-While their customers may have assumed that this research would stay within the walls of 23andMe, their consent gave the company permission to share their data with other companies who wished to use it.
+Yes — before they even purchased their testing kits, 23andMe’s customers were asked if they wanted to participate in scientific research.
+While these customers may have assumed that this research would stay within the walls of 23andMe, their consent gave the company permission to share their data with other companies who wished to use it.

-It’s important to realize, though, that 23andMe may have been on the right track all along: These data could potentially play a vital role in the development of more effective drugs for diseases ranging from Alzheimer’s to cancer.
+While the ethics of 23andMe’s business model are still under debate, this doesn’t change the fact that these data could potentially play a vital role in the development of more effective drugs for diseases, ranging from Alzheimer’s to cancer.